 Limited to 1-3 cups of coffee

 No matter what method you use, water temperature is essential.
-If you use boiling water straight from the kettle, the coffee will taste more bitter.
+The coffee will taste more bitter if you use boiling water straight from the kettle.
 The temperature should be between 175oF and 195oF maximum.

 Which Method is Best?

 One thing I haven't addressed yet is the difference between using a paper filter and a metal filter.
-When using a paper filter, the oils are extracted from the coffee grounds, resulting in a smoother taste without bitterness.
+Using a paper filter extracts the oils from the coffee grounds, resulting in a smoother taste without bitterness.